mazzo98/Tablut/README.md

 ## A brief description
 - Bitboards: the game state is implemented using bitboards in order to speedup move inference;
 - Monte Carlo Tree Search: we aimed for the stars trying to code something like [AlphaZero](https://en.wikipedia.org/wiki/AlphaZero).
-Thus, we implemented a Monte Carlo Tree Search but we couldn't deal with the Neural Network part due to very tight schedules.
+Thus, we implemented a Monte Carlo Tree Search, but we couldn't deal with the Neural Network part due to very tight schedules.
 Hopefully, we'll do it in the future!

 ## How to run
 You just need to clone this repository, install the requirements, and set up the environment: